XSSpark/l4re_wiki/styleguide.md

       the function and the function also returns values through this parameter
     * `\param[out]` is used if the called function stores or returns data through this parameter
+* These rules apply to template parameters as well.

 ## Return Value Documentation